iljones00/Text-Summarizer/README.md

 6. Post a dialog that you would like to summarize and receive the results!

 The model was hosted on AWS Sagemaker but I took it down because its expensive lol.
 You can train the model on EC2 if you would like but I commented out the CICD for deployment to keep it working for local use instead.
+The trained model is located in the repository at under `/artifacts/model_trainer/pegasus-samsum-model/` and the dataset is located at `/artifacts/data_ingestion/samsum-dataset/`

 For reference here are additional instructions for hosting the application on EC2 and have a continuous integration system in place: